-Join Chris Mattia for an in-depth discussion in this video Creating a test account on StateU.org, part of WordPress in the Classroom.
+Join Chris Mattia for an in-depth discussion in this video Creating a test account on StateU.org, part of WordPress for Education.

 - Many schools offer infrastructure to their students and faculty to help you manage your own domain, subdomain, or WordPress instance.
 To simulate this experience, we've set up a test environment at stateu.org where you can follow along using a free, 30-day trial of a functional subdomain of stateu.org.
 You can also follow along on your own local or hosted install of WordPress.
 To begin, click the Get Started button.
 To simulate the single sign-on experience available on most campuses, you can sign in using your existing LinkedIn, Google, or Facebook account.